mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-03-21-barbara-m-portrait.md

 ---
-layout: work
+layout: media
 title: "Bashful hair"
-description: "PaperFaces portrait of a Barbara M. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Barbara M. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-barbara-m-lg.jpg
   thumb: paperfaces-barbara-m-150.jpg